bbhunter/subdomagic/README.md

 3. `domain-subdomains.txt` for any subdomains you're interested in
 4. `domain-webservers.txt` for the IPs of active webservers within the subdomain list

-### Misc.

-The massdns command runs Jason Haddix's [`all.txt`](https://gist.github.com/jhaddix/f64c97d0863a78454e44c2f7119c2a6a) for bruting.
-This is a "catch all" way of finding subdomains that couldn't be found through web scraping.

-You can change the wordlist by replacing all.txt with your own subdomain wordlist if you would like faster DNS enumeration.

 ### Suggestions?
 DM me on Twitter: https://twitter.com/gelosecurity